AndersonJ293/core/README.md

 Once deployed, you can configure your AI providers (OpenAI, Anthropic) and start building your memory graph.

 👉 [View complete self-hosting guide](https://docs.heysol.ai/self-hosting/docker)

+📖 **[OpenAI-Compatible URLs Guide](docs/openai-compatible-urls.md)** - Learn how to use Azure OpenAI, LocalAI, Ollama, Together AI, and other compatible providers

 Note: We tried open-source models like Ollama or GPT OSS but facts generation were not good, we are still figuring out how to improve on that and then will also support OSS models.